SCIENCE 10th

 Quarter 1

-D.35 Explain the risks and benefits of altering the genetic
+risks and benefits of altering the genetic composition and cell products of

-D.28 Describe the general role of DNA and RNA in protein
+general role of DNA and RNA in protein synthesis.

 ST: STS